 Welcome to the Whitacre College of Engineering

 The Edward E. Whitacre, Jr. College of Engineering is a globally elite college of engineering composed of a community of scholars; faculty, students and staff all working together to educate the best engineering talent in the world.
-All our graduates are internationally aware, have solid engineering fundamentals, an understanding of how their profession effects human society and are prepared to be technological leaders, regionally, nationally and internationally.
+All our graduates are internationally aware, have solid engineering fundamentals, an understanding of how their profession affects human society and are prepared to be technological leaders, regionally, nationally and internationally.
 Red Raider Engineers are simply the best of the best.

 The college is an internationally recognized research institution ranked among the best in the country.
 Here, award-winning faculty, intimate classes, the International Experience Initiative, and hands-on internships combine with a true community of scholars to empower students with the knowledge and experience needed to hit the ground running.

-Engineering a Global Future - 2018 Capital Campaign
+Engineering a Global Future - 2019 Capital Campaign

 Blending math, science, critical and creative thinking, our students and alumni are designing innovative solutions that are transforming the world.
-From self-repairing transportation infrastructure, smart cities, alliterative energy methods, improving unconventional oil and gas recovery, the use and recovery of clean water and its distribution, engineering bio inspired processes, materials and structures, and developing medical solutions; Red Raiders are at the forefront of regional, national and global solutions.
+From self-repairing transportation infrastructure, smart cities, alternative energy methods, improving unconventional oil and gas recovery, the use and recovery of clean water and its distribution, engineering bio inspired processes, materials and structures, and developing medical solutions; Red Raiders are at the forefront of regional, national and global solutions.
 Consistent with our belief "from here, it's possible," Red Raiders are leaving their mark on the world.

 Join us in Engineering a Global Future: Donate Online